jestenough/code-challenges/collections/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 }
 ```

-1. Operators can combine expressions
+1. Operators can combine expressions *CORRECT*
 2. Statements can be used with operators
 3. Expressions can return multiple values